Do you have a question that isn’t answered below? Contact Us and we’ll answer it!

 Custom Rap On Tap

-On the corporate side, does your company have a mission, vision, and value set that you want to amplify?
-Do you have a value proposition you want your customers to understand better?
+On the corporate side, does your company have a mission or message that you want to amplify?
+Do you have a new product launching that you want your customers to understand better?
 Are you hosting a Sales Kickoff or Customer Connect event that needs an uplift?
-Or a holiday party or celebration that you’re worried will drag?
+Or a holiday party or celebration that you want to make unforgettable?
 Every event needs rap!

-We work with academics and non-profits too, a lot.
-What’s the core idea that everyone should know?
+We work with academics and non-profits too.
+What’s the core idea everyone should know?
 What’s the signal that needs to be amplified?
-What’s the heart of your story?
-We make “peer reviewed rap” that takes facts and research and good arguments and makes them accessible and fun.
-Every event needs rap.
+What’s the heart of your research findings?
+We make “peer reviewed rap” that takes facts and evidence and makes them accessible and fun.